bbauska/Anti-Project2025/anti.md

 a President today assumes office to find a sprawling federal bureaucracy that all too often is carrying out its own policy plans and preferences—or, worse yet, the policy plans and preferences of a radical, supposedly ‘woke’ faction of the country.
-The modern conservative President’s task is to limit, control, and direct the executive branch on behalf of the American people… The great challenge confronting a conservative President is the existential need for aggressive use of the vast powers of the executive branch to return power— including power currently held by the executive branch—to the American people.
+The modern conservative President’s task is to limit, control, and direct the executive branch on behalf of the American people…</p>

+<p>The great challenge confronting a conservative President is the existential need for aggressive
+use of the vast powers of the executive branch to return power— including power currently held by the executive branch—to the American people.
 Success in meeting that challenge will require a rare combination of boldness and self-denial: boldness to bend or break the bureaucracy to the presidential will and self-denial to use the bureaucratic machine to send power away from Washington and back to America’s families, faith communities, local governments, and states.
 Fortunately, a President who is willing to lead will find in the Executive Office of the President (EOP) the levers necessary to reverse this trend and impose a sound direction for the nation on the federal bureaucracy.”
 [Central Personnel Agencies: Managing the Bureaucracy, pp. 43-44, accessed 6/24/24]</p>

 <h3>Schedule F</h3>
 <p>Project 2025 reinstates Trump’s Executive Order 13957, establishing Schedule F, which allows the